-NFP Partners offers a full range of outsourced accounting services to nonprofit organizations, ranging from total operation and management of the finance function to higher-level CFO support.
+NFP Partners offers the benefits of experienced accounting professionals at a fraction of the in-house cost.
+Our outsourced accounting services range from total operation and management of the finance function to higher-level CFO support.

 Why You Should Be Interested

 Nonprofit organizations in every growth phase – from startup to maturity – can benefit from expert outsourced accounting assistance.
-Since the CEO or Executive Director is generally focused on the organization’s mission, programs and fundraising, managing in-house accounting, especially during the early and middle growth phases, often leads to weak financial management.
+A CEO or executive director is generally focused on the organization’s mission, programs, and fundraising.
+Thus, managing in-house accounting, especially during the early and middle growth phases, often leads to weak financial management.
 This condition, unfortunately, characterizes too many nonprofit organizations.
-Here are a few the reasons contributing to dysfunctional financial management:
+In spite of your efforts, here are a few of the reasons why your nonprofit’s financial management is dysfunctional:

-- You may experience high turnover in finance and accounting positions resulting in an ongoing, on-the-job training program.
+- The organization may experience high turnover in finance and accounting positions resulting in an ongoing, on-the-job training program.

 - You need stronger basic internal controls, such as having someone who handles your money separate from someone who accounts for it.

-- You are having problems in accounting and reporting on grants and restricted funds.
+- There are problems in accounting and reporting on grants and restricted funds.

 - Your organization is growing and you need to hire people who can raise money or deliver services, not finance.

-- You and your key board members may lack basic fiscal knowledge and are not getting support from your primary financial staff person.
+- The nonprofit and its keyboard members may lack basic financial knowledge and are not getting support from your primary financial staff person.

-Outsourcing your accounting can result in a significant cost savings.
-Results may vary from organization to organization, but generally the cost of outsourcing does not exceed the true cost of maintaining the function in-house.
-Outsourcing will also result in a major lift in the quality of financial information and internal control.
-Additional major benefits you may expect are listed below:
+Outsourcing your accounting can result in significant cost savings.
+While results vary from organization to organization, the cost of outsourcing generally does not exceed the true cost of maintaining the function in-house.
+Likewise, outsourcing will result in a major lift in the quality of financial information and internal control.
+Some benefits you may expect are:

 - Allow the CEO to focus on the mission and program delivery with minimal distractions.